Kavi-Gupta/FTC-48-Portofolio/readme.md

 ### My primary responsibility was to program our team's autonomous program

-Here you can see a video fo it in action!
+Here you can see a video of it in action!